BYD Atto 2 review

 Buying and owning

-The BYD Atto 2 has a lengthy list of rivals in the compact electric SUV segment, as we mentioned earlier, however it’s worth noting that many competitors are cheaper because they’re eligible for the Government’s new Electric Car Grant (ECG).
+The BYD Atto 2 has a lengthy list of rivals in the compact electric SUV segment, but it’s worth noting that many competitors are cheaper because they’re eligible for the Government’s Electric Car Grant (ECG).
 The BYD isn’t, hence prices starting from more than £30k.

-Whereas the Citroen e-C3 Aircross and Vauxhall Frontera, which focus more on value-for-money, both start from less than £23k.
-Other contenders include the Skoda Elroq and Kia EV3, which are more pricey, but also more practical, offer more range and feel more sophisticated.
+In comparison, the Citroen e-C3 Aircross and Vauxhall Frontera, which focus more on value-for-money, start from less than £23k.
+Other contenders include the Skoda Elroq and Kia EV3, which are more pricey, but also more practical, offer greater range and feel more sophisticated.
 If it’s style that you want, there’s the Volvo EX30 or MINI Aceman, plus the incredibly funky Fiat Grande Panda and Renault 4.

 Frequently Asked Questions